-When Nelson Mandela, or Madiba as he is known in SA, is named among the great leaders of the 20th Century, it is usually for his work during that period.
+When Nelson Mandela, or Madiba as he is known in SA, is named among the great leaders of the 20th Century, it is usually for his leadership work during this time of crisis.
 The country was on a knife-edge.
 Wrongs needed to be righted and amends needed to be made, but South Africa also needed to move through trauma towards unity.

 At times in the early 1990s, the nation was on the brink of civil war.
 Without Madiba’s direction, that is very likely where we would have ended up.

 Though Mandela manifested different types of leadership across his life and career, as the president of the Rainbow Nation, he was the definition of the transformational leader.
 He was guided by a unifying vision of positive change and was able to motivate and inspire people of all backgrounds to work with him in achieving it.

 He led with humility.
 He had a clear idea of where the country needed to go and enabled the spirit of collaboration and innovation required to get there.

 Caroline Dunk, Director at cda, calls such leaders ‘multipliers.’